Cheese-S/Cheese-S.github.io/_pages/about.md

 Hey!
 It's me, Chencheng Yang, an up-and-coming software engineer (hopefully) who is currently studying at Stonybrook University and wishing to take part in creating something exciting in the future.

-Even though I have not fully decided which career path I would take yet, I am interested in building robust software / useful AI to solve problems.
+Even though I have not fully decided which career path I would take yet, I have worked on a few projects that covers fields including Game Development, Web development, and backend development.

 Feel free to email me: chencheng.yang@stonybrook.edu